 This class will teach you how to design and build your own solid rocket motors in a relaxed and fun environment.
-This is NOT a "cook book" propellant formula or "cook book" motor design class that leaves the students without the knowledge to design their own rocket motors or formulate their own propellant.
+This is NOT a "cook book" propellant formula or "cook book" motor design class that leaves you without the knowledge to design your own rocket motors or formulate your own propellant.
 This class will teach you how to design a solid rocket motor to a desired pressure-time and thrust-time curve.

 Your instructor will be John Wickman, a professional aerospace engineer and internationally known in the field of solid rocket propulsion.
 He will show you how to formulate a composite propellant for burn rate, performance or combustion temperature.
 He will also show you how to design a propellant grain pattern to give you the thrust time curve you want and how to design the motor so it doesn't structurally or thermally fail.